-Women taking Topamax, a popular drug used to treat headaches and epilepsy, are more than three times more likely to give birth to a child with birth defects related to a child’s mouth such as: cleft lip or cleft palate compared with women taking other brands of epilepsy drugs.
-Researchers estimate that infants born to women taking Topamax have a 1.4% chance of a having a birth defect relating to their mouth.
+Women taking Topamax, a popular drug used to treat headaches and epilepsy, are more than three times more likely to give birth to a child with congenital disabilities related to a child's mouth such as cleft lip or cleft palate compared with women taking other brands of epilepsy drugs.
+Researchers estimate that infants born to women taking Topamax have a 1.4% chance of a having a congenital disability relating to their mouth.

-As a result of these safety concerns, the FDA is requiring Johnson & Johnson, the manufacturer of Topomax and to incorporate stronger warnings about use during pregnancy.
+Because of these safety concerns, the FDA now requires Johnson & Johnson, the manufacturer of Topamax, to incorporate stronger warnings about use during pregnancy.
 The federal regulatory agency began issuing warnings in 2011 of the serious risks associated with taking Topamax and pregnancy.

-In particular, Topamax has been associated with birth defects such as:
+Topamax has been associated with congenital disabilities such as:

 - Cleft lip

 - Heart defects

 - Facial deformities

 While some of these Topamax congenital disabilities were known by the medical community for years, the product's written warnings were inadequate for expectant mothers to make informed medical decisions.
 Moreover, there was no warning about Topamax's reduction in effectiveness in the oral contraceptives taken by women.

 A study published in 1996, the same year the FDA approved Topamax for treatment for partial onset seizures, indicates that seizure medications– such as Topamax- may substantially increase the likelihood of a woman becoming pregnant while she is on birth control.